alkeldi/shellinabox-client/README.md

-# Python Client for ShellInABox
+# Python Controller for ShellInABox
-This is a python client to access ShellInABox programmatically or using a terminal emulator.
+This is a python controller to access ShellInABox programmatically or using a terminal emulator.

 ## Getting Started
 You can import this package and programmatically interact with the ShellInABox server.
-Alternatively, you can use the included terminal client to access the remote server from your local terminal.
+Alternatively, you can use this project to access the remote ShellInABox server from your local terminal.

 ### Prepare the `python` Environment
 ```